This sample demonstrates the use of the TIBCO StreamBase® CSV Socket Reader to read CSV data from a TCP socket. The CSV Socket

 If red marks do not resolve themselves in a moment, select the project and right-click→ from the context menu.

-As the server sends lines of the input file to the application, they will appear in the Application Output pane.
+As the server sends lines of the input file to the application, they will appear in the Output Streams view.

 When done, press F9 or click the Stop Running Application button.